TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 ### 2.1.3 Architectural Constraints

-- Must adhere to a strict Presentation/Application/Domain layer separation; no business logic is permitted in this repository.
+- Must strictly adhere to the Layered Architecture, only communicating with the Application Services Layer via dependency-injected interfaces.
-- Must implement an adapted MVP (Model-View-Presenter) or MVVM (Model-View-ViewModel) pattern to decouple UI rendering (Views) from presentation logic (Presenters/ViewModels).
+- Must implement an MVC/MVP/MVVM pattern internally to separate UI rendering logic from presentation state and logic, as specified in the architecture and technology guidelines.
-- Performance is critical, requiring adherence to an average of 60 FPS on recommended hardware (REQ-1-014), necessitating optimized rendering, asset management, and C# scripting.
+- Performance Constraint: The implementation must sustain an average of 60 FPS and not drop below 45 FPS at 1080p on recommended hardware (REQ-1-014).

 ### 2.1.4 Dependency Relationships

-- {'dependency_type': 'Service Consumption', 'target_component': 'REPO-AS-005 (Application Services)', 'integration_pattern': 'Dependency Injection', 'reasoning': "The Presentation layer is the top layer and consumer of the application's core functionality.
-It resolves service interfaces (IGameSessionService, ITurnManagementService) from a DI container to orchestrate game flow and respond to user actions, as specified in the repository's 'architecture_map'."}
+- {'dependency_type': 'Service Consumption', 'target_component': 'REPO-AS-005 (Application Services Layer)', 'integration_pattern': 'Dependency Injection.
+Presentation components (e.g., UI Controllers) will resolve application service interfaces from a central DI container initialized at startup.', 'reasoning': 'This follows the Layered Architecture pattern, ensuring the Presentation Layer is decoupled from business logic implementation details by depending on abstractions (interfaces) provided by the Application Services Layer.'}

 ### 2.1.5 Analysis Insights

-This repository is the most complex component, serving as both the entire game client and the integration hub for the whole system.
-Its internal architecture must prioritize the separation of concerns (MVP/MVVM) and performance optimization to meet NFRs.
-The use of Unity-specific patterns like ScriptableObjects for configuration and a feature-driven asset structure will be critical for maintainability.
+This repository is the centerpiece of the user experience, acting as the client application.
+Its internal architecture is critical for maintainability and performance.
+The adoption of a pattern like MVVM is essential to manage complexity and enable testability.
+It serves not just as a view layer but as the integration hub (composition root) for the entire monolithic application.

 # 3.0.0 Requirements Mapping